Jemma Wadham

-Jemma L Wadham is a British glacial biogeochemist.
+Jemma L. Wadham is a British glacier biogeochemist.

 Early life and education

-Wadham completed her BA and MA in physical geography at Cambridge University.
-She then completed her PhD at the University of Bristol in 1998.
+Wadham completed her BA and MA in physical geography at Cambridge University, and then completed her PhD in glaciology at the University of Bristol in 1998.

 Career

 Wadham undertook a short post-doctoral research post at the University of Leeds before returning to the University of Bristol to take up a post at the Bristol Glaciology Centre.

 Wadham researches glacial ecosystems and investigates their impact on biogeochemical processes.
 She has worked in the polar regions, including the Antarctic and the Greenland ice sheets.
 This has led to more than 90 articles and a textbook on Antarctic lakes.